What is Copyright?

 - A properly completed application form.

-- A nonrefundable filing fee of $35 for each application; expedited fees start at $265.
+- A nonrefundable filing fee for each application; expedited fees are available.

 - A non-returnable deposit of the work being registered.
 Deposit requirements vary.